 As a practical matter, absentee ballots at town meeting could not be effective as they are for elections.
 In an election, the candidates and any referendum questions are known well in advance of the date.
 At a town meeting, on the other hand, no one can predict with certainty what motions or amendments may be proposed on town meeting floor.
 It would be impossible to anticipate the questions to be decided in preparing an absentee ballot.

-While we understand the frustration of residents whose travel plans or other circumstances may prevent their attending on April 1, the Town has no choice but to follow the requirements of state law.
+While we understand the frustration of residents whose travel plans or other circumstances may prevent their attending Town Meetings, the Town has no choice but to follow the requirements of state law.
 In 2003, almost 850 voters attended the meeting to consider construction of the Middle High School.
 With electronic voting, everyone will be able to express her or his choice privately, and we’ll know the result immediately – without having to count paper ballots as we did 15 years ago!